-• This subject imparts knowledge on stereo-chemical aspects of organic compounds and organicreactions, important named reactions, chemistry of important hetero cyclic compounds.
+This subject imparts knowledge on stereo-chemical aspects of organic compounds and organic reactions, important named reactions, chemistry of important heterocyclic compounds.

-- It also emphasizes on medicinal and other uses of organic compounds. - To understand the methods of preparation organic compounds. - To understand the properties of organic compounds. - To know the medicinal uses and other applications of organic compounds. - To elaborate the reactions of synthetic importance.
+- It also emphasizes on medicinal and other uses of organic compounds. - To understand the methods of preparation and properties of organic compounds. - To know the medicinal uses and other applications of organic compounds. - To elaborate the reactions of synthetic importance. - Explore the industrial applications of organic compounds and understand their significance